beebauman/unix/README.md

 #### Prepare your local machine

-1. Clone the unixme repository to a location on your local machine.
+1. Clone the repository to your local machine.

 		$ git clone https://github.com/beebauman/unixme.git

-1. Create a folder on local machine to store the backup.

-1. Create your own filters that specify the directories and files on the server that will be included/excluded in the backup by copying `unixme/backup-server-default-filter-rules.txt`.
+1. Create your own filter rules file that identifies the paths on the server to be included/excluded in the backup.
+Use `unixme/backup-server-default-filter-rules.txt` as a template.

 #### Run the backup script

-Summary of script options:
+**Script options:**

 |Option        | Short| Meaning                                                                    |
 |--------------|------|----------------------------------------------------------------------------|